 He had a close friendship with the Colombian writer Gabriel García Márquez that ended abruptly in a confusing incident that both have preferred not to touch.
 “That the biographers take care of this issue,” Vargas Llosa once said.

 The fullness that Vargas Llosa recognizes in his literary life contrasts with the frustrations he has experienced in his political life.
 After his political failure, he returned to literature, from where – according to what he said – he should never have come out.

 But he does not remain oblivious to the evolution of world politics, attacking in recent years against populism, “the disease of democracy”, where he includes from Chavismo and Castroism, to the extreme right and the radical European left or nationalism Catalan independentist.

 © 2021 AFP

-We would love to say thanks to the author of this short article for this outstanding content
+We want to thank the writer of this write-up for this amazing web content

 Vargas Llosa, the last survivor of the Latin American boom